New Zealand looks to Asia

 Fish for beef

 In the late 1970s Prime Minister Robert Muldoon attempted to force Japan to lift its restrictive trade practices and import more New Zealand beef.
 He threatened to block Japanese access to fishing in New Zealand waters.
 This intervention was not appreciated by New Zealand diplomats and failed to move the Japanese.
 A compromise agreement was eventually achieved, but the incident illustrated the limits of New Zealand’s power in negotiating with strong Asian economies.

 An increasingly important part of New Zealand’s relations with Asia from the mid-1970s was membership of a network of multilateral institutions, sometimes described as ‘regional architecture’.

 New Zealand became a dialogue partner to the Association of Southeast Asian Nations (ASEAN) in 1976.

-In the 2000s regional cooperation has focused on the East Asia region.
+In the 2000s regional cooperation focused on the East Asia region.
 In 2005 New Zealand ratified the Treaty of Amity and Cooperation in Southeast Asia.
-The same year it became a founding member of the East Asia Summit (EAS), a regional grouping dealing with political, economic and security issues.
+In the same year it became a founding member of the East Asia Summit (EAS), a regional grouping dealing with political, economic and security issues.
 In 2010 a free-trade area was created between New Zealand, Australia and the 10 member countries of ASEAN.